-Apple iPad Air 6th Gen release date, price, features, and news
+Apple iPad Air 6th Gen (2024): news, rumors, expectations

 Jump to section:

-iPad Air 6 release date
+iPad Air 6 rumored release date

-Given that we can observe 18-month windows between the iPad Air 3-iPad Air 4 generations and the iPad Air 4-iPad Air 5 series, we can assume that a similar 18-month period might pass between the iPad Air 5th Gen and the upcoming iPad Air 6th Gen.
+Given that we can observe 18-month windows between the iPad Air 3rd Gen and Air 4th Gen as well as the iPad Air 4th Gen and iPad Air 5th Gen series, we can assume that a similar 18-month period might pass between the iPad Air 5th Gen and the upcoming iPad Air 6th Gen.

-iPad Air 6 price
+iPad Air 6 expected price

 For years now, the iPad Air has kept its pricing clean and tight: the entry-level, 64GB Wi-Fi model has started at $599, while the upscale 256GB version has started at $749.
 Provided that Apple doesn't change the storage variants or doesn't introduce a super-premium feature trickling down from the iPad Pro lineup, we generally expect the iPad Air 6th Gen to cost as much as its two immediate predecessors.
-This means $599 starting price for the potential 64GB version and $749 for the 256GB one.
+This means a $599 starting price for the potential 64GB version and $749 for the 256GB one.

-iPad Air 6 camera
+iPad Air 6 rumored camera specs and features

 The iPad Air 6 has always been a single-camera device, and we don't really expect this to change with the iPad Air 6.
 A dual-camera system is actually a selling point of the more premium iPad Pro family, which also boasts a LiDAR scanner for some extra augmented reality fun.